List of built-in macOS apps: Grab

 Grab was a built-in utility for taking screenshots.
 It supported capturing a marquee selection, a whole window, or the whole screen, as well as timed screenshots.
 The program originated from NeXTSTEP, and was replaced by the Screenshot utility in macOS Mojave.
 Grab saved screenshots in the TIFF format.
 It was also possible to save screenshots in PDF format (earlier versions of macOS) or PNG format (later versions).

 iDVD

-iDVD is a discontinued DVD-creation application.
+iDVD is a discontinued application that could be used to create DVDs.

 Internet Connect

 The Internet Connect program in Mac OS X allows the user to activate dial-up connections to the Internet via an ISP or VPN.
 It also provides a simple way to connect to an AirPort Network.
 Up to the latest version of Mac OS X 10.4, the Internet Connect application provides more general tools than the more detailed Network pane in System Settings, which allows the user to configure and control systemwide network settings.
 However, as of Mac OS X 10.5, Internet Connect's functions have been incorporated into the Network pane of System Settings, and the application is no longer included.

 Use of Internet Connect is generally not necessary if the Macintosh is connected to the internet through an Ethernet device to DSL or cable internet service, except to manage connections to any subordinate bluetooth equipment.